Everyone has emotions. Even me. But I’m different. Emotions aren’t things I like. They scare me.

 I realised that I’d been stood there, motionless, for longer than was polite.
 I’m not good at lying, but my brother told me I would need to when our parents found the note.
 Actually, he almost begged me to lie, after I heard him, in his room, packing his stuff at one o’clock this morning.
 I’ve got good hearing, and his bedroom is just next to mine, so it wasn’t difficult to realise what he was doing.

 I spent the rest of the night tossing and turning in bed.
 My parents always taught me it was bad to lie, and here was my brother, asking me to do just that.
 But in the end, I realised that I didn’t want my parents to think bad things about him.
-They’d think him stupid, insane or infected.
-So I lied.
+They’d think him stupid, insane, or infected.

 “I need to do something, bro,” Daniel had said to me just a few hours ago.
 “I’m a journalist.
 I need to report on what’s happening.
 I can get to London in an hour.
 I want to be in the thick of it.”